Haywhyprime88/Kultra-Mega-Stores/README.md

 # Kultra-Mega-Stores
-A complete SQL case study on Kultra Mega Stores (KMS), analyzing sales performance, customer behavior, and operational insights from 2009 to 2012.
-Includes 11 business questions answered with SQL queries and data-driven recommendations for management.
+A complete SQL case study on Kultra Mega Stores (KMS), analyzing sales performance, customer behavior, from 2009 to 2012.
+Includes 11 business questions answered with SQL queries and recommendations for management.

 Kultra Mega Stores - SQL Case Study (2009–2012)